All I Want for Christmas Is You: Remixes

 When the song was first released as a single in 1994, no remixes were commissioned.
 Carey re-released the song commercially in Japan in 2000, with a new remix known as the So So Def remix.
 The remix contains new vocals and is played over a harder, more urban beat that contains a sample of Afrika Bambaataa & the Soulsonic Force's "Planet Rock;" it features guest vocals by Jermaine Dupri and Bow Wow.
 The remix appears on Carey's compilation album Greatest Hits (2001) as a bonus track.
 A video was created for the So So Def remix, but it does not feature Carey or the hip-hop musicians that perform in the song.
 Instead, the video is animated and based on a scene in the video from Carey's "Heartbreaker" (1999).
 It features cartoon cameo appearances by Carey, Jermaine Dupri, Bow Wow, Luis Miguel (Carey's boyfriend at the time), Carey's dog Jack, and Santa Claus.
-In 2009 and 2010, the song was included in a music video accompanying ESPN's (and their sister station, ABC) Christmas Day coverage of the NBA.
+In 2009 and 2010, the song was included in a music video accompanying ESPN's (and their sister station, ABC) Christmas Day coverage of the National Basketball Association (NBA).

 In 2009, a remix produced by Carey and Low Sunday, called "Mariah's New Dance Mix", was released.
 The mix laid the original 1994 vocals over new electronic instrumentation.
 The remix garnered a positive response.
 MTV's Kyle Anderson wrote that "it's difficult to improve perfection," but that the remix "does dress up the song in a disco thump that should make your office Christmas party 28 percent funkier than it was last year."
 Idolator's Becky Bain praised the song's catchiness.

 In 2010, Carey re-recorded the song for her thirteenth studio and second holiday album, Merry Christmas II You.
 Titled "All I Want for Christmas Is You (Extra Festive)", the new version featured re-recorded vocals, softer bell ringing and stronger drumming, and an orchestral introduction that replaced the slow vocal introduction.
 Steven J. Horowitz from Rap-Up wrote that the new version "sound[ed] just as enjoyable as it did in 1994."
 While the song was praised, it drew criticism for being too similar to the original.
 Thomas Connor from the Chicago Sun-Times wrote that the new version "just seems to add a few brassy backup singers to exactly the same arrangement."
 Caryn Ganz from Rolling Stone agreed, writing that it was "hard to figure out what's 'extra festive'" about the new version.
 Dan Hancox, editor of The National, also felt the new version was unnecessary.